go-aah/docs/authorization.md

 An explicit role has permissions `explicitly` assigned to it and therefore is an `explicit` collection of permissions.
 Permission checks in code are a reflection of an explicit role.
 You can view patient data because because you have the `view patient` data permission as part of your `administrator` role.
 You can create an account because you have the `create account` permission as part of your `bank teller` role.
 You can perform these actions, not because of some implicit role name based on a string but because the corresponding permission was explicitly assigned to your role.

 The big benefits of explicit roles are _easier manageability_ and _lower maintenance_ of your application.
 If you ever need to add, remove, or change a role, you can do so without touching your source code.

-**`Upcoming`** In aah framework, you’ll also be able to dynamically add, remove, or change roles at runtime and your authorization checks will always have up to date values.
-This means you won’t have to force users to log out and log back in order to get their new permissions.

 ## Users Defined